My experiences flying Scoot Athens to Singapore. What's a 150 Euro Scoot cheap flight from Athens to Singapore really like?

 Technically speaking, you're not allowed to bring your own food onto a FlyScoot flight.
 Whilst on the plane, the people behind us were actually ‘gently reminded' about this.

-In reality, if you are subtle you can get away with it on this longer haul flight.
+In reality, if you are subtle you can get away with bringing snacks on this longer haul flight.
 I mean, don't bring a McDonald's on board, or or be obvious with a huge smorgasbord of snacks.
 Eat and drink a little at a time and you'll be fine like we were.

 Scoot Airlines Review